 In 2017, Fantini Gaming Research found a yearly 5% growth in the gambling industry, totalling C$17.3 billion GGR.
 It also found that Toronto and Ontario were responsible for 43% of all gambling revenue generated in the whole of Canada.

-While the five countries above have the largest share of the gambling industry, plenty of others are sitting at the table with a stack of chips.
+While the five countries above have the largest share of the gambling industry, plenty of others are sitting at the table with a stack of chips and virtual chips at the likes of bast utdeling as well.

 Here’s a quick look at some notable contributions from across the globe: